BloomBerry/BloomBerry.github.io/_posts/2025-05-18-WebAgents-Survey.markdown

+---
+title: "A Survey of WebAgents: Towards Next-Generation AI Agents for Web Automation with Large Foundation Models"
+---

 # [WebAgent] A Survey of WebAgents: Towards Next-Generation AI Agents for Web Automation with Large Foundation Models

 - paper: https://arxiv.org/pdf/2503.23350